/

 The loyalty problem

-Like most big ISPs, BT still attracts criticism for giving the sharpest pricing to new customers while long-standing customers can drift onto far worse value if they do nothing.
-Halo's Price Promise softens that in some cases, but the wider lesson is still the same: renegotiate before the contract ends.
+Like most big ISPs, BT still attracts criticism for reserving its sharpest pricing for new customers while long-standing customers can drift onto poorer value if they do nothing.
+Halo's Price Promise softens that in some cases, but the practical lesson is still the same: set a reminder and renegotiate before your contract ends.

 Digital Voice switchover: The move from old copper phone service to Digital Voice remains a sticking point for some households, especially older users and people with telecare devices.
 BT does now offer battery backup support in certain cases, but it is still a change many customers would rather not have to think about.